-3.8 Animal Feed and Food Safety and Standards Promotional Work, other non-official Controls and Interventions

-Animal feed and food safety and standards promotional work for the year is linked to the results of our sampling and other enforcement projects, to any relevant prosecutions, and to information provided by our enforcement partners, primarily the Food Standards Agency (FSA).
+3.9 Animal Feed and Food Safety and Standards Promotional Work, other non-official Controls and Interventions Animal feed and food safety and standards promotional work for the year is linked to the results of our sampling and other enforcement projects, to any relevant prosecutions, and to information provided by our enforcement partners, primarily the Food Standards Agency (FSA).
 Promotional work consists of postings on our website www.norfolk.gov.uk/business/trading-standards; including scam alerts, postings via our twitter feeds and Facebook pages and regular press releases, locally, regionally and nationally.
+In addition, we have developed a specific promotional campaign to assist with our consumer and business education work on allergen compliance, through our "@ask for allergens" and #justask social media presence.
+Resources in relation to allergens promotional work have been accounted for in 3.5.